The new blended meeting: How to prepare your organization for hybrid meetings

 Creating a Hybrid Working Space

 Technology will play a vital role in carving out what the new safe workspace looks like as we go forward.
-Launcher software enables an employee to walk into any meeting space and instantly launch video calls, calendars, and apps without the need to touch a shared computer.
-Rooms can be set-up easily from a personal device at the touch of a button.
+Launcher software enables an employee to walk into any meeting space and instantly launch video calls, calendars, and apps without the need to login to a shared computer.